d-callan/filament-schema/README.md

 meaningful output, as a test the container is working.
 The goal is to allow a dev to use this container to run tests like `pkl test tests/Oranism.pkl` before pushing their changes, etc.

+To see an example output JSON file, you can do something like `pkl eval -f json examples/Workflow.pkl` from `home/dev/` within the interactive development container.

 *NOTE:* There is a VS Code Extension available.
 See [here](https://pkl-lang.org/vscode/current/installation.html).